-The table has one row for each port on the selected switch in the stack and a number of columns, which are:
+The table has one row for each port on the selected switch, which are:

 Object Description • Port The port number for which the configuration below applies. • Mode Controls whether Limit Control is enabled on this port.
 Both this and the Global Mode must be set to Enabled for Limit Control to be in effect.
 Notice that other modules may still use the underlying port security features without enabling Limit Control on a given port.